tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 - mbedTLS: Client applications configure PSKs before creating a connection by providing the PSK identity and value inline.
 Servers must implement callbacks similar to that of OpenSSL.
 PSK lengths are validate to be between \[1, 16\] bytes.
-- gnuTLS: Applications configure PSK values, either as raw byte strings or hexadecimal strings, and identities as "usernames".
+- gnuTLS: Applications configure PSK values, either as raw byte strings or hexadecimal strings.
 The PSK size is not validated.
 - wolfSSL: Applications configure PSKs with callbacks similar to OpenSSL.

+### PSK Identity encoding and comparison

+Section 5.1 of {{?RFC4279}} mandates that the PSK identity should be first converted to a character string and then encoded to octets using UTF-8.
+This was done to avoid interoperability problems (especially when the identity is configured by human users).
+On the other hand, {{RFC7925}} advises implementations against assuming any structured format for PSK identities and recommends byte-by-byte comparison for any operations.
+TLS version 1.3 {{RFc8446}} follows the same practice of specifying the psk identity as a sequence of opaque bytes (shown as opaque identity<1..2^16-1>).

+- Implementations such as OpenSSL and mbedTLS nonetheless treat psk_identities as character strings and use string operators such as strcmp on the psk identity.
+- Implementations also assign default identities to PSKs (for example, the string 'Client_identity') if none are configured.
+- gnuTLS treats psk identities as usernames.
+- OpenSSL TLS 1.3 servers accept connections from clients that have a valid PSK even if the identity provided by the client is incorrect.

 # Security and Privacy Properties